inet-framework/inet/showcases/mobility/basic/doc/index.rst

 The :ned:`CircleMobility` module describes circular motion around a center.
-This example uses two hosts orbiting the same center (the center of the scene) with different radii, directions and speeds:
+This example uses two hosts orbiting the same center (the center of the scene) with different radii, directions, and speeds:

 .. literalinclude:: ../omnetpp.ini
    :language: ini
    :start-at: *.host[*].mobility.typename = "CircleMobility"
    :end-at: *.host[1].mobility.startAngle = 270deg

-You can see the result of the configuration on the following video:
+You can see the result of the configuration in the following video:

 .. video:: media/CircleMobility.mp4
    :width: 50%